 TRANSACTION SUMMARY

 The Cuiabá I integrated project consists of a 480 MW power plant, located in the city of Cuiaba in the Brasilian state of Matto Grosso (EPE), a 369 km pipeline in Bolivia (GasBol) and a 257 km pipeline in the Brasilian state of Matto Grosso (GasMat).
 Enron owns at least 50% of each project entity, with Shell and LJM as the other partners.
-A summary of the project is attached as Exhibit I. The development of the Cuiabá project has experienced numerous difficulties including construction delays, multiple problems with local communities and large cost overruns (overruns of $169 million on original budget of $519 million).
+A summary of the project is attached as Exhibit I. The development of the Cuiabá project has experienced numerous difficulties including governmental force majeure events that have led to construction delays, multiple problems with local communities and large cost overruns (overruns of $169 million on original budget of $519 million).
 Through this DASH, Enron South America (ESA) seeks board approval for an additional $102.452 million to complete the Cuiaba I integrated project.
 This amount assumes an all equity financing to complete the project, which is currently 88.5% complete, with expected final completion by June 2001.

 Approved Cuiaba I Budget as of 4/6/00 This request Increase in costs